Updated: Oct 13

 I was pleasantly surprised to see the health measure put in place by the Ugandan government to

 November to March is the best time to visit.
+Otherwise you can go between June to August.
 We went in mid February and it rained only for a few hours further down South in Bwindi.
 The climate was mostly warm and dry.
 Being on the equator, the weather here is pretty consistent but April to June you will get heavy rains, which would make the gorilla trekking and another activities a little tricky to enjoy.
 You don't want to go all the way only to find the trek being completely wiped out.

 Everyone was helpful, welcoming and fluent in English.